How Much Compensation For A Rotator Cuff Injury?

 • Assisting you with evidence collection.

-• Determining a potential compensation figure for both the rotator cuff damage as well as any financial losses.
+• Determining a potential compensation figure for both the rotator cuff damage and any financial losses.

 • Providing clear explanations of how the claim is progressing and explaining all the tricky legal terms.